 Eventually some of the animals from our collection made it to our play.

 I think cornstarch is quickly becoming one of our favorite ingredients for sensory play fun.
-After all our fun with this simple bubble dough recipe, I’ve got so many ideas for things to try mixing with it.
+After all our fun with this simple bubble dough recipe, I’ve got a lot of new ideas for things to try mixing with it.